bostongolang/golang-lab-chat/lessons/06-broadcast-msgs.md

   }
   ```

 1. Verify everything works as designed.
-Type a message and
+Connect to port 6677, then type a message and
 hit enter to send a chat msg to everyone.
 You can try connecting with
 multiple simultaneous clients to test how messages look to other users.